-- Denotes course delivered online - Denotes face-to-face in a student laboratory
+Denotes course delivered online

+Denotes face-to-face in a student laboratory

-MLT 120 Introduction to the Laboratory Lecture for MLT 2 SCH Prerequisite: None; Co-Requisite: MLT221.
-This course covers organization of the medical laboratory, educational requirements of laboratory scientists, and their duties, awareness of the professional and accrediting agencies associated with the field of laboratory medicine.
+MLT 120 Introduction to the Laboratory Lecture for MLT 2 SCH Prerequisite: None; Co-Requisite: MLT121.This course covers organization of the medical laboratory, educational requirements of laboratory scientists, and their duties, awareness of the professional and accrediting agencies associated with the field of laboratory medicine.
 The course also presents the principles behind the practice of laboratory safety, operation of laboratory equipment, specimen collection through venipuncture and capillary puncture.
 Quality control/quality assurance, laboratory mathematics, instrumentation, and microscopy are also addressed.

-MLT 121 Introduction to the Lab for MLT

-Prerequisite: None; Co-requisite MLT120.
+MLT 121 Introduction to the Lab for MLT 1 SCH Prerequisite: None; Co-requisite MLT120.
 Laboratory skills involving measurement and instrumentation are introduced and practiced in this Lab course.
 Topics to be covered include safety, medical terminology, laboratory mathematics, specimen collection, microscope use, staining procedures, professional behavior, ethics, use of general lab equipment, and introductory procedures in serology, urinalysis, chemistry, hematology, blood banking, and microbiology.

-MLT 220 Hematology/Coagulation Lecture for MLT 3 SCH

-Prerequisite(s): A cumulative GPA of 2.00 and admission into the MLT program; Co-requisite MLT221.
+MLT 220 Hematology/Coagulation Lecture for MLT 3 SCH Prerequisite(s): A cumulative GPA of 2.00 and admission into the MLT program; Co-requisite MLT221.
 This course presents the theory behind hematologic principles including the formation of blood cells, identification of normal and abnormal blood cells as they correlate to disease.
 Also included is the study of coagulation, the clotting and fibrinolytic mechanisms of the blood.

-MLT 221 Hematology/Coagulation Lab for MLT
+MLT 221 Hematology/Coagulation Lab for MLT 3 SCH

-Prerequisite(s): A cumulative GPA of 2.00 and admission into the MLT program; Co-requisite: MLT 220.
+Prerequisite(s): A cumulative GPA of 2.00 and admission into the MLT program and Co-requisite: MLT 220.
 This course presents laboratory tests which are the application of the theory behind hematologic principles including the formation of blood cells, identification of normal and abnormal blood cells as they correlate to disease.
 Also included is the study of coagulation, the clotting and fibrinolytic mechanisms of the blood.

-MLT 230 Urinalysis & Body Fluids Lecture for MLT

-Prerequisite(s): A cumulative GPA of 2.00 and admission into the MLT program; Co-requisite: MLT 231.
+MLT 230 Urinalysis & Body Fluids Lecture for MLT 2 SCH Prerequisite(s): A cumulative GPA of 2.00 and admission into the MLT program and completion of MLT220/221 with a grade of C or higher ; Corequisite: MLT 231.
 This course presents principles of urine formation, normal and abnormal properties, chemical analysis and microscopic study of urine along with physical, chemical and microscopic examination of other body fluids.